Funded Kindergarten Program

 3 & 4 Year Old Kindergarten Subsidy

-Free Kinder supports families to access a funded kindergarten program by:
+Free Kinder is designed to support families by providing access to funded kindergarten programs.
+The program offers:

-• providing a free 15-hour program to four-year-old children enrolled at a sessional service
+• A free 15-hour program for four-year-old children enrolled at a sessional service.

-• providing a free 5-to-15-hour program to three-year-old children enrolled at a sessional service (subject to the length of funded program offered)
+• A free 5-to-15-hour program for three-year-old children enrolled at a sessional service (subject to the length of the funded program offered).

-• offsetting the funded kindergarten program component of parent fees for three and four-year-old children enrolled at a childcare service.
+• A reduction in parent fees by offsetting the funded kindergarten program component for both three and four-year-old children enrolled at a childcare service.

 What's Changing?